-Disclaimer The McGuinness Institute has taken reasonable care in collecting and presenting the information provided in this publication.
+The McGuinness Institute has taken reasonable care in collecting and presenting the information provided in this publication.
 However, the Institute makes no representation or endorsement that this resource will be relevant or appropriate for its readers' purposes and does not guarantee the accuracy of the information at any particular time for any particular purpose.
-The Institute is not liable for any adverse consequences, whether direct or indirect, arising from reliance on the content of this publication.
-Where this publication contains links to any website or other source, such links are provided solely for information purposes and the Institute is not liable for the content of any such website or other source.
+The Institute is not liable for any adverse consequences, whether they be direct or indirect, arising from reliance on the content of this publication.
+Where this publication contains links to any website or other source, such links are provided solely for information purposes, and the Institute is not liable for the content of such website or other source.

+Publishing
-Publishing The McGuinness Institute is grateful for the work of Creative Commons, which inspired our approach to copyright.
-Except where otherwise noted, this work is available under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence.

-To view a copy of this licence visit: creativecommons.org/licenses/by-nc-nd/4.0
+The McGuinness Institute is grateful for the work of Creative Commons, which inspired our approach to copyright.
+This work is available under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 New Zealand Licence.
+To view a copy of this licence visit:

+http://creativecommons.org/licenses/by-nc-nd/3.0/nz